tsirbunen/dots/README.md

   2. Language toggle button to enable switching between English and Finnish (visible on all pages).
   3. App header containing a hamburger menu to enable navigating within the app.

 - To get an understanding of how the web ui works, perhaps a good way is to start is to examine the [feature-files](/frontend/cypress/features/launch-app/launch-app.feature) and to run Cypress testing in the visual "open" mode (see instructions below).
+Or, start with the [\_app.tsx-file](/frontend/pages/_app.tsx) and continue top-down.

 ### server